smashgg/developer-portal/docs/examples/queries/entrants-by-tournament.md

 ## Example 2: Gender Pronouns for Users in a Tournament

 Let's say you want to show gender pronouns for users who have registered for a tournament.
-The most up-to-date setting of pronouns by a user of start.gg are set on their User entity.
+Pronouns are set on the User entity, not the Player or Participant layer; they are restricted to the concept of User and considered a universal data point rather than time-contextual.

 Not all users choose to share their pronouns on start.gg and sometimes players forget to update that field.
 Before showing the field on something like a stream, it is a good practice to ask players to confirm that the field is correct.